adamharwayne/eventing/sample-3.md

 ## Recap

-So far, we have created a namespace and had a `Broker` created in it.
+So far, we have created a namespace and had a `Broker` created inside it.
 Then we created a pair of event consumers and registered their interest in a certain events by creating `Trigger`s.

 ## Event Producer

-We will be creating a CloudEvent by sending an HTTP request to directly to the `Broker`.
+We will create a CloudEvent by sending an HTTP request directly to the `Broker`.
 There are libraries that make this easy, such as [CloudEvents Go SDK](todo), but for simplicity we will craft a curl request manually.